Best Home EV Charger UK 2026: Buyer's Guide

 7kW vs 22kW: why most homes cap at 7kW

 The single biggest source of confusion is power.
 A standard UK home has a single-phase supply, and that physically limits a wall charger to 7.4kW (usually marketed as 7kW).
-That delivers roughly 25–30 miles of range per hour of charging — enough to refill almost any EV overnight from near-empty.
+That delivers roughly 20–30 miles of range per hour of charging, depending on the car’s efficiency — enough to refill almost any EV overnight from near-empty.
 A 22kW charger only works if you have a three-phase supply, which is rare in UK homes and expensive to install if you don't have it, often running into several thousand pounds for a DNO upgrade.

 For the overwhelming majority of buyers, 7kW is the right and only sensible choice.
 You will not benefit from paying extra for a 22kW unit on single phase; it simply throttles back to 7kW.
 If you genuinely have three-phase power and a car that can accept it, 22kW is worth considering — but verify both before spending.
 Our explainer on EV charger speed and tethering goes deeper into the numbers if you want the full picture.